 By and large, Universal DATs are looking at the data that pertain to all students.
 For most districts, examples include:

 - Universal Screening: Universal screening is the process of gathering academic and behavior data about all the students in a class, grade, school, or district in order to identify which students need additional assistance to meet learning goals.
 In simple terms, universal screening assessments measure risk.
 They’re administered at the beginning of the year (and periodically throughout) to all students.
-Examples include FAST, PALS, and SAEBRS.
+Examples include FastBridge and PALS.

 - Interim Assessments: These assessments measure students’ proficiency toward meeting district- or state-identified learning standards.
 They’re typically given seasonally.

 - Social-Emotional and Behavior (SEB) Data: At-risk flagging as well as rates of suspension, majors/minors, referrals, etc. as well as at-risk flagging.

 - Attendance Data: Rates of attendance, truancy, patterns in attendance, etc. as well as at-risk flagging.